Let Someone Else Safely Remove the Bees that Are Bugging You

 Are bees aggressive in nature?

-No, but they can be easily provoked if you happened to walk by their nest.
+No, but they can be easily provoked if you happen to walk by their nest.
 That is why it’s best to leave the nest undisturbed and seek the help of an exterminator as soon as you can.

 How fast can bees breed?